 Packaging Gets Reprieve from California's Product Safety Regs—For Now

-The SCPR were mandated by the State's 2008 Green Chemistry Initiative, which authorized the California Department of Toxic Substances Control (DTSC) to establish a framework for identifying, prioritizing, evaluating and developing alternatives to the use of certain chemicals in consumer products in California.
+The SCPR was mandated by the State's 2008 Green Chemistry Initiative, which authorized the California Department of Toxic Substances Control (DTSC) to establish a framework for identifying, prioritizing, evaluating, and developing alternatives to the use of certain chemicals in consumer products in California.
 While food is exempted from the definition of "consumer product" in the regulations, which went into effect last October, food packaging is included.

 DTSC also published a longer informational Candidate Chemicals list of 1,200 chemicals.
 Chemicals are included on one of the two lists if an authoritative body or organization has identified a chemical as exhibiting at least one of eight hazard traits: carcinogenicity, reproductive toxicity, mutagenicity, developmental toxicity, respiratory sensitivity, endocrine disruption, neurotoxicity and/or persistent bio-accumulative toxicity.

 Step 2 requires DTSC to develop a list of Priority Products (consumer products that contain one or more of the Candidate Chemicals).
-Criteria for selecting Priority Products includes potential for exposure, significant adverse impacts or end-of-life effects, availability of information, availability of other government programs to regulate and the availability of safer alternatives.
+Criteria for selecting Priority Products include the potential for exposure, significant adverse impacts or end-of-life effects, availability of information, availability of other government programs to regulate, and the availability of safer alternatives.
 DTSC anticipates selecting between five and 10 Priority Products per year.

-The Department proposed a draft list of three priority products in March 2014: (1) spray polyurethane foam systems containing unreacted diisocyanates; (2) children's foam padded sleeping products containing Tris(1,3-dishloro-2-propyl) phosphate; and (3) paint and varnish strippers with methylene chloride.
+The Department proposed a draft list of three priority products in March 2014: (1) spray polyurethane foam systems containing unreacted diisocyanates; (2) children's foam-padded sleeping products containing Tris(1,3-dichloro-2-propyl) phosphate; and (3) paint and varnish strippers with methylene chloride.
 DTSC will be adding more Priority Products over the next three years.